 Encourage your child to move his or her fingers or toes to promote circulation.

-Do not use the abduction bar on the cast to lift or carry the child.
+Don't use the abduction bar on the cast to lift or carry the child.

-Older children with body casts may need to use a bedpan or urinal in order to go to the bathroom.
+Older children with body casts may need to use a bedpan or urinal to go to the bathroom.
 Tips to keep body casts clean and dry and prevent skin irritation around the genital area include the following:

 Use a diaper or sanitary napkin around the genital area to prevent leakage or splashing of urine.